flyve-mdm/web-mdm-dashboard/_posts/static/2018-01-23-installation.md

 * Go to public/config.example.js
 * Rename the file to config.js
-* Add the url of your GLPI API, where indicated, you'll also see the following settings too:
+* Add the url of your GLPI API, where indicated.
-  * Optional:
+    * Optional setting:
         * bugsnag: your url to your bugsnag link, for catching bugs
-  * Deprecated:
-    * Plugin token, used to chack if demo plugin is enabled to display create account option
-    * Demo token, used by demo plugin to create new accounts

 <img src="{{ 'images/picto-information.png' | absolute_url }}" alt="Good to know!" height="16"> You can find the GLPI API url in Setup>General>API